mvolkmann/blog/src/book-errata.md

 p.
 294 In the second annotation, change the last word from `dogs` to `dogMap`.

 p.
-296 In the two button elements near the top of the page, change `on:click|preventDefault={saveDog}` to
+296 In the first button element near the top of the page, change `on:click|preventDefault={saveDog}` to
 `on:click={saveDog} type="button"`

+p.
+296 In the second button element near the top of the page, change `on:click|preventDefault={clearState}` to
+`on:click={clearState} type="button"`

 p.
 296 Delete the annotation that says
 "Using preventDefault prevents a form submission."